RPA in real estate: 10 use cases, platforms & best practices

 Handling exceptions

-Especially in their "basic" version, RPA bots are limited to effectively managing standardized, rule-based activities and recurring scenarios since they follow pre-established instructions, but they may struggle when facing any exceptions to these rules.
+In their "basic" version, RPA bots are limited to effectively managing standardized, rule-based activities and recurring scenarios since they follow pre-established instructions, but they can struggle when facing any exceptions to these rules.

-A common trend is to enhance RPA solutions with AI-related technologies, such as machine learning and computer vision.
-It is known as intelligent process automation (IPA).
-Machine learning is becoming a staple of most RPA solutions and platforms for real estate, such as UiPath and Automation Anywhere.
+A common trend is to enhance RPA solutions with AI technologies, such as machine learning and computer vision, which is known as intelligent process automation (IPA).
+Artificial intelligence is becoming a staple of most RPA solutions and platforms for real estate, such as UiPath and Power Automate.

 Staff concerns

-To avoid this negative effect, employees can get proper retraining focused on improving non-replaceable human skills, such as strategic planning, data-driven decision-making, creativity, and public relations.
+To avoid this negative effect, provide employees with proper retraining focused on improving non-replaceable human skills, such as strategic planning, data-driven decision-making, creativity, and public relations.

 Conservative industry mindset

-Compared to other sectors, real estate has traditionally shown a limited propensity for change because interpersonal relationships between agents and customers are still perceived as a crucial point.
-According to estimates by the National Association of Realtors, 41% of sellers who turned to real estate agents found them through the recommendation of friends and family.
+Compared to other sectors, real estate has traditionally shown a limited propensity for change because interpersonal relationships between agents and customers are still perceived as crucial.
+According to the National Association of Realtors, 89% of clients buy and sell their homes via real estate brokerages or agencies.
+Real estate agents also remain the most used information source for property discovery, followed by tablet and mobile devices.

 Reshaping an obsolete corporate culture from the ground up is not a simple task.
 However, promoting digital literacy through targeted training initiatives and incentives and enticing stakeholders with small-scale, fast achievements will facilitate the shift.